-- 1. Bbiodiversity will be increased over the Core Strategies period by: - a) protecting, restoring, expanding and enhancing existing areas of biodiversity interest, including areas and networks of habitats and species listed in the UK and Nottinghamshire Biodiversity Action Plans; - b) ensuring that fragmentation of the Green Infrastructure network is avoided wherever appropriate possible and improvements to the network benefit biodiversity, including at a landscape scale, through the incorporation of existing habitats and the creation of new habitats; - c) seeking to ensure new development provides new biodiversity features, and improves existing biodiversity features wherever appropriate; - d) supporting the need for the appropriate management and maintenance of existing and created habitats through the use of planning conditions, planning obligations and management agreements; and - e) ensuring that where harm to biodiversity is unavoidable, and it has been demonstrated that no alternative sites or scheme designs are suitable, development should as a minimum firstly mitigate or and if not possible compensate at a level equivalent to the biodiversity value of the habitat lost. - 2.
-Designated international, national and local sites of biological or geological importance for nature conservation will be protected in line with the established hierarchy of designations and -further sites will be designated where they meet the relevant national or local criteriathe designation of further protected sites will be pursued. - Development on or affecting other, non-designated sites or wildlife corridors with biodiversity value will only be permitted where it can be demonstrated that there is an overridingthe need for the development outweighs any harm caused for by the development and that adequate mitigation measures are put in place.
+- 1. Biodiversity will be increased over the plan period by: - a) protecting, restoring, expanding and enhancing existing areas of biodiversity interest, including areas and networks of habitats and species listed in the UK and Nottinghamshire Biodiversity Action Plans; - b) ensuring that fragmentation of the Green Infrastructure network is avoided wherever possible and improvements to the network benefit biodiversity, including at a landscape scale, through the incorporation of existing habitats and the creation of new habitats; - c) seeking to ensure new development provides new biodiversity features, and improves existing biodiversity features wherever appropriate; - d) supporting the need for the appropriate management and maintenance of existing and created habitats through the use of planning conditions, planning obligations and management agreements; and - e) ensuring that where harm to biodiversity is unavoidable, and it has been demonstrated that no alternative sites or scheme designs are suitable, development should as a minimum firstly mitigate and if not possible, compensate at a level equivalent to the biodiversity value of the habitat lost. - 2.
+Designated international, national and local sites of biological or geological importance for nature conservation will be protected in line with the established hierarchy of designations and further sites will be designated where they meet the relevant national or local criteria. - 3.
+Development on or affecting other non-designated sites or wildlife corridors with biodiversity value will only be permitted where it can be demonstrated that the need for the development outweighs any harm caused by the development and that adequate mitigation measures are put in place.